Transfer Credit for Incoming Students

 - GE credit for Department of Defense Foreign Language courses when the levels are comparable to language courses offered at the University

-If you believe your military training has met the learning objectives for a specific GE requirement, you should obtain department recommendation and file a Petition to Exception to Academic Policy, If you believe the training has met the learning outcomes of a specific major requirement, consult with your academic advisor.
+If you believe your military training has met the learning objectives for a specific GE requirement, you should obtain department recommendation and file an Academic Appeal, If you believe the training has met the learning outcomes of a specific major requirement, consult with your academic advisor.

 CSULB grants undergraduate degree credit for successful completion of non-traditional classroom instruction as recommended by the American Council on Education (ACE) in the National Guide to College Credit for Workforce Training.